Dark Matter-admixed Rotating White Dwarfs as Peculiar Compact Objects: Connections to the DM-admixed Supernova Model

-We observe that a small amount (say $\epsilon \lesssim 0.2$) of admixed DM favors the thermonuclear explosion scenario in two ways - it allows a larger range of masses and reduces the angular momentum barrier for a WD to reach the core ignition density $\rho_{\text{SNe}}$.
-These results might have connections to the DM-admixed supernova models proposed by \citet{Leung_2015} and \citet{Chan_2021}.
+We observe that a small amount (say $\epsilon \lesssim 0.1$) of admixed DM favors the thermonuclear explosion scenario in two ways - it allows a larger range of masses and reduces the angular momentum barrier for a WD to reach the core ignition density $\rho_{\text{SNe}}$.
+These results might connect to the DM-admixed supernova models proposed by \citet{Leung_2015} and \citet{Chan_2021}.
 In particular, DM-admixed WDs with $0.1$ GeV DM particle mass were used by \citet{Chan_2021} as progenitors for studying supernova explosions.
-They showed that these exotic progenitors would produce dimmer and broader light curves when compared with ordinary supernova models because the photosphere evolves slower and loses thermal energy through pressure work done when it is expanding against an external DM potential.
-Their models match some peculiar supernovae that have low-luminosity and slowly-evolving light curves, with a range of $\epsilon$ from $0.05$ to $\sim 0.33$.
+They showed that these exotic progenitors would produce dimmer and broader light curves compared with ordinary supernova models.
+This is because the photosphere evolves slower and loses thermal energy through pressure work done when expanding against an external DM potential.
+Their models match some peculiar supernovae with low-luminosity and slowly-evolving light curves, with a range of $\epsilon$ from $0.05$ to $\sim 0.33$.
 Other than stability, another challenging issue of having DM-admixed WDs as supernova progenitors is the likelihood of them exploding.
-We show in this work that from the angular momentum perspective, DM-admixed WDs are more likely to explode than ordinary WDs, given that the DM admixture is not too large.
-When $\epsilon$ reaches about $0.3$, such as in model DM3 presented by \citet{Chan_2021}, the angular momentum barrier becomes larger when compared with the pure NM model.
+This work shows that from the angular momentum perspective, DM-admixed WDs are more likely to explode than ordinary WDs, given that the DM admixture is not too large.
+While $\epsilon \approx 0.2$ is the marginal case, when $\epsilon$ reaches about $0.3$, such as in model DM3 presented by \citet{Chan_2021}, the angular momentum barrier becomes larger when compared with the pure NM model, which disfavors explosion.